GeekOnCoffee/TinyTim/README.md

 ## Post Checkout Hook
-Add the following to a file located at project_root/.git/hooks/post-checkout
+Add the following to a file located at project\_root/.git/hooks/post-checkout where project\_root is whatever you called the root of the rails app locally on your machine.

     #!/usr/bin/env ruby
     require "rubygems"